Overview of the DESI Legacy Imaging Surveys: Data Releases from the Legacy Surveys

-Despite efforts to keep the filter bandpasses the same for the Kitt Peak and Cerro Tololo surveys, a direct comparison of the photometry for stellar sources observed by both sets yields the following color transformations (see Figure~\ref{fig:dr5dr6color}):
+Despite efforts to keep the filter bandpasses as similar as possible for the Kitt Peak and Cerro Tololo surveys, there remain significant differences in the effective throughput as a function of wavelength between the different surveys, especially in the $g$ and $r$ photometric bands (see figure~\ref{fig:filters}).
+A direct comparison of the photometry for stellar sources observed by both sets yields the following color transformations (see Figure~\ref{fig:dr5dr6color}):

-These color transformations are determined using unresolved objects (i.e., type ``PSF'' in both catalogs) detected in the overlapping regions in both the DECaLS DR5 and BASS+MzLS DR6 catalogs.
-The polynomial least-squares fits were performed on samples restricted in magnitude and color: [15,22] and $0<(g-r)_{\rm DR5}<1.7$ in $g$-band; and [15,21.5] and $0<(r-z)_{\rm DR5}<2.2$ in $r$-band and $z$-band.
+These color transformations are determined using unresolved objects (i.e., type ``PSF'' in both catalogs) with no masked pixels which are well detected (SNR$\ge$5) within the overlapping regions in both the DECaLS DR7 and BASS+MzLS DR6 catalogs (at ${\rm 149.9<RA<220.1}$, ${\rm 31.9<DEC<33.6}$).
+The polynomial least-squares fits were performed on samples restricted in magnitude and color: [15,22] and $0<(g-r)_{\rm DR7}<1.7$ in $g$-band; and [15,21.5] and $0<(r-z)_{\rm DR7}<2.2$ in $r$-band and $z$-band.
+The photometry in the catalogs has not been corrected for these color transformations.

-The median zero point offsets between DR5 and DR6 are:
+The median photometric zero point offsets between DR6 and DR7 are:

 These medians are computed for unresolved sources (i.e., type `PSF' in both catalogs) with magnitudes and colors in the range [16,22] and $0<(g-r)<1.7$ for $g$-band; and [16,22] and $0<(r-z)<2.2$ in the $r$- and $z$-bands.
-Some portion ($\approx$50--100\,mmag) of these median offsets may be due to differences in the way the sky background is estimated in DR5 and DR6, and may disappear in future releases of the Legacy Surveys that incorporate a single, consistent sky-estimation algorithm. ++
+Part of the zero point offset is due to a change in the way in which the photometry was absolutely calibrated between DR6 and DR7.
+All data releases prior to DR7 fixed the absolute calibration such that the PS1 and Legacy Surveys magnitudes agreed for stars at a PS1 color of $(g-i)_{\rm PS1}=0$, whereas DR7 and all future releases place the Legacy Surveys' photometry on the AB magnitude scale, where small magnitude differences are expected at $(g-i)_{\rm PS1}=0$.
+This change resulted in offset differences of +0.009, $-$0.012, and +0.043 mag for the $g$, $r$, and $z$-bands, respectively.
+In addition, some portion of the median offsets computed above may be due to differences in the way the sky background is estimated in DR6 and DR7.
+We are currently working on the sky estimation algorithms and these results may change before our final data release.

-Figure~\ref{fig:numbercounts} shows the $grz$-band source number counts derived from DR5 and DR6 of the Legacy Surveys.
-Figure~\ref{fig:depths} shows the $grz$-band depths for the DR5 and DR6 data.
-The DR6 imaging (from BASS and MzLS) is shallower than the DR5 imaging (from DECaLS), but still satisfies the DESI target selection requirements.
+Figure~\ref{fig:numbercounts} shows the $grz$-band source number counts derived from DR6 and DR7 of the Legacy Surveys.
+Figure~\ref{fig:depths} shows the $grz$-band depths for the DR6 and DR7 data.
+The DR6 imaging (from BASS and MzLS) is shallower than the DR7 imaging (from DECaLS), but still satisfies the DESI target selection requirements.